 MA Hub writers

 These contributors all have pretty great blogs themselves, so you should definitely check them out.
 Linked below with their site and piece they made for the hub, enough for a weekend (i mean like 48hrs) full of Marketing Automation reading. 🙂

-Our note on the name: The knowledge resource is promoted as the Marketing Automation Hub, which is a pretty brilliant move on their part to emphasize the fact that they are an Hubspot alternative, and in a lesser degree research firms Gleanster, Forrester, and G2crowd.
+Our note on the name: The knowledge resource is promoted as the Marketing Automation Hub, which is a pretty brilliant move on their part to emphasize the fact that they are a Hubspot alternative, and to a lesser degree research firms Gleanster, Forrester, and G2crowd.

 A Marketing Automation Hub is what is normally classified as a type of Marketing Automation software, a software category.
 And in that move might be a glimpse of where the vendor is headed with their strategy.